thematrixdev/hko-weather-card/README.md

 - Added slots (optional) for UV and fire danger ratings
 - Added possibility of rainfall to forecast

-NOTE: This card REQUIRES any weather component that can provide the required sensors.
-Parsing a non existant sensor to the card will cause the card to fail to display!

 The Weather Card provides current and forecast weather conditions using HA sensors.
 You configure the card by passing in sensor entities from the weather component.

 The card is very customizable.
 You can configure many aspects of it's look and feel as well as which specific content to show by passing in customization flags and defining optional sensors.
 Content can also be rearranged if desired.